intel-iot-devkit/sample-videos/README.md

-# sample-videos
-Sample videos for running inference
+Sample videos such as single class object detection for running inference.